sharris4/finalapp/README.md

 I was really hoping to improve on the way the user inputs their puzzle.
 Unfortunitely, it proved to be very difficult so I decided to leave the app as is.

 ## Where?
-You can run the .exe from my app's github page
+You can run the .exe from my app's github and clicking along the path finalapp/SudokuSolver/Debug/